davidry777/Home-Loan-Eligibility/README.md

 Our model will consist of a 2-layer neural network model with an input layer and output layer.
 We’ll first split the dataset into 80% training set and 20% testing set, and feed the training data into a Sequential model from TensorFlow.
 The Sequential model will start with 6 neurons on the input layer, and then 1 neuron in the output layer.
 All layers will be Dense layers, with the activation function set to “relu” for the input and hidden layers and “sigmoid” for the output layer.
 We’ll fit the model to the training data for at least 10 epochs and adjust from there based on results.
 We will also analyze the fairness of our model using various metrics, such as unsupervised fairness, supervised fairness, and overall fairness.
 These metrics are very useful for detecting biases in the model that are caused by different protected attributes.

+The chosen dataset is different compared to the one in our Project Status Report, due to the fact our previous dataset only had 4 attributes.
+Therefore, we went with the Loan Eligible Dataset which had 14 attributes in order to include additional complexity to our project.

 Libraries required for running code: